2023 Best Industrial Engineering Bachelor's Degree Schools

 The average amount in student loans that IE majors at Texas A&M College Station take out while working on their Bachelor's Degree is $19,563.
 The average monthly payment of a loan this size is about $328, assuming that the borrower is on a 10-year repayment plan.

-With a ranking of #11, University of Southern California did quite well on this year’s best schools for industrial engineering students working on their bachelor’s degree.
-Located in the city of Los Angeles, USC is a private not-for-profit school with a very large student population.
+University of Southern California landed the #11 spot in the 2023 rankings for the best bachelor’s degree industrial engineering programs.
+Located in the city of Los Angeles, USC is a private not-for-profit college with a very large student population.

 University of Illinois at Urbana-Champaign landed the #12 spot in the 2023 rankings for the best bachelor’s degree industrial engineering programs.
-UIUC is a fairly large public school located in the small city of Champaign.
+UIUC is a very large public school located in the small city of Champaign.

 While working on their Bachelor's Degree, IE majors at UIUC accumulate an average of around $18,275 in student debt.